-During this season add pungent foods and cooling fresh foods such as salads, sprouts, tofu, cucumber, flower teas (chrysanthemum), mint, chamomile, apples, watermelon, lemons, limes, most vegetables, and most fish and seafood.
-But be careful not to use too much raw or cold food.
-This will actually "cool" your digestion especially if you have weak digestion and/or bowel inflammation.
+During this season, add pungent foods and cooling fresh foods such as salads, sprouts, tofu, cucumber, flower teas (chrysanthemum), mint, chamomile, apples, watermelon, lemons, limes, most vegetables, and most fish and seafood.
+Be careful not to use too much raw or cold food.
+This will actually "cool" your digestion, especially if you have a weak digestive capacity and/or bowel inflammation.

 You can also add more dispersing foods such as red and green peppers, cayenne, black pepper, fresh ginger, and horseradish.
-These foods help to cool us down even though they are actually considered "hot" if used in moderation.
+These foods help to cool you down even though they’re actually considered "hot" if used in moderation.

 Most of all, enjoy summer!
 Relish your time in the outdoors and take time to be with family and friends.
 Wishing you summer blessings,